-Makhanda Mining (Pty) Ltd will be the responsible right holder that will be accountable for the effective implementation of this plan.
+Transkei Quarries (Pty) Ltd is the responsible right holder that is accountable for the effective implementation of this plan.
 The alien invasive management plan is legally binding and must be implemented to fulfil the requirements of relevant legislations and recommendation.